yomei-o/libusb/README.md

-liubsb support for isochronous transfer on Windows composite device
+libusb support for isochronous transfer on Windows composite device
 libusb-1.0.26